 Over the last few months, many of our clients have been asking us what they need to do – if anything – following the raft of super changes that were made law in November that come into effect 1 July 2017.

-Before I explain our approach for working with SMSF trustees impacted by the changes, I need to provide some context around the magnitude of these new laws.
+Before I explain our approach for working with SMSF trustees impacted by the changes,

 Don’t let the title fool you, even if you are not a Millennial you may benefit from these fantastic apps.
 These tools could help you save for your first home, new car or your next holiday adventure.
 But most importantly, they can help you build your wealth which seems to be an area that millennials are struggling with the most.